Non-Communicable Diseases, Emergency Care and Mental Health Module

 In addition, a ‘Mental Health Pocket Guide’ was produced that reinforces the training provided in the associated HEAT module, and extends training in childhood developmental and mental health problems.
 The ‘Mental Health Pocket Guide’ will be available on this website in due course in both English and Amharic.

 All these materials are free to use or can be adapted to suit the local context.
 If you download the module, pocket guide or videos, we would very much appreciate hearing from you.
-Let us know, via email or phone, how you are making use of these materials in your own mental health practice or programme.
+Let us know, via email, how you are making use of these materials in your own mental health practice or programme.